gvbarker/brookshear/README.md

 # Brookshear Machine++
-An emulation of the theoretical Brookshear Machine with a rudimentary assembly language, implemented in React.JS.
+An emulation of the theoretical Brookshear Machine with a rudimentary assembly language, implemented in React.JS using TailwindCSS for style.
 Inspired by the emulator implementation from Joel Edström.

 ## Features
 * Basic assembly debugging features